openvinotoolkit/model_server/docs/mediapipe.md

 When the client is sending in the gRPC request the input as an numpy array, it will be deserialized on the Model Server side to the format specified in the graph.
 For example when the graph has the input type IMAGE, the gRPC client could send the input data with the shape `(300, 300, 3)` and precision INT8.
 It would not be allowed to send the data in the shape for example `(1,300,300,1)` as that would be incorrect layout and the number of dimensions.

-When the input graph would be set as `OVTENSOR`, an arbitrary shape and precisions on the input would be allowed.
-It will be converted to `OV::Tensor` object and passed to the graph.
-For example input with shape `(1,3,300,300) FP32` assuming that format would be accepted by the graph calculators.
+When the input graph would be set as `OVTENSOR`, any shape and precisions of the input would be allowed.
+It will be converted to `ov::Tensor` object and passed to the graph.
+For example input can have shape `(1,3,300,300)` and precision `FP32`.
+If passed tensor would not be accepted by model, calculator and graph will return error.

 Check the code snippets for [gRPC unary](https://docs.openvino.ai/2023.2/ovms_docs_clients_kfs.html#request-prediction-on-a-numpy-array) calls and [gRPC streaming](https://docs.openvino.ai/2023.2/ovms_docs_clients_kfs.html#request-streaming-prediction).

 There is also an option to avoid any data conversions in the serialization and deserialization by the OpenVINO Model Server.
 When the input stream is of type REQUEST, it will be passed-through to the calculator.
 The receiving calculator will be in charge of deserializing it and interpreting all the content.
 Likewise, the output format RESPONSE delegate to the calculator creating a complete KServe response message to the client.
-That gives extra flexibility in the data format.
+That gives extra flexibility in the data format as arbitrary data can be stored in [raw_input_content](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L202) and later decoded in custom calculator.

 **Note:** For list of supported packet types and tags of `OpenVINOInferenceCalculator`, including graph examples, check documentation of [OpenVINO Model Server calculators](https://github.com/openvinotoolkit/mediapipe/blob/main/mediapipe/calculators/ovms/).